LOADING ...

 at the gig and try to get on radio,

-I had to find a and of course pay
+I had to a studio and of course pay

 had sent us to space and for instant information,